Skip to main content

 If you are using data testing on kotlin-native platforms, and you only have data tests (ie, zero manual tests) then see the section on Native Support.

-When writing tests that are logic based, one or two specific code paths that work through particular scenarios make sense.
-Other times we have tests that are more example based, and it would be helpful to test many combinations of parameters.
+When writing tests that are logic-based, then specific code paths that work through particular scenarios make sense.
+Other times we have tests that are more example-based, and it would be helpful to test many combinations of parameters.

 Getting Started

-We will create tests by using instances of this data class, passing them into the withXXX function, which also accepts a lambda that performs the test logic for that given row.
+We create a data test by using the withXXX function, passing in the rows, and also a lambda that performs the test logic for that given row.

 For example: